CrookedPoe/c9bot/README.md

 ### c9>8ball or c9>8b
 The obligatory magic 8-ball functionality that every good robot has.

+### c9>coinflip
+Flip a coin and it will land on either heads or tails.

 ## Other commands
 ---
 There are other commands available to moderators, and furthermore just me as the developer.